Senior General CounselPeople, Security and Information

 - Sex Discrimination Act 1984 (Cth)

-Recent examples include our involvement in the large-scale proceedings concerning allegations of discrimination in the calculation by the Commonwealth of disability payments and advising the Commonwealth in proceedings relating to the application of the Racial Discrimination Act in the Supreme Court of South Australia.
+Recent examples include our involvement in the large-scale proceedings concerning allegations of discrimination in the calculation by the Commonwealth of disability payments, advising the Commonwealth in proceedings relating to the application of the Racial Discrimination Act in the Supreme Court of South Australia and our current management of the Community Development Program (CDP) Federal Court class action (alleging race discrimination).

 We can also advise you on the Commonwealth of Australia's legal obligations under international human rights instruments: